 Eversley has been the subject of solo exhibitions at the Rose Art Museum, Brandeis University, Waltham, Massachusetts (2017); Art + Practice, Los Angeles (2016); National Academy of Science, Washington, D.C.
-(1981); Palm Springs Art Museum (1977); Orange County Museum of Art, Newport Beach, California (1976); and Whitney Museum of American Art, New York (1970).
-His work is in the permanent collections of more than three dozen museums throughout the world, including the Whitney Museum of American Art; Solomon R. Guggenheim Museum, New York; Museum of Fine Arts Houston; Crystal Bridges Museum of American Art, Bentonville, Arkansas; Yale University Art Gallery, New Haven, Connecticut; Museum of Modern Art, New York; and Los Angeles County Museum of Art.
+(1981); Palm Springs Art Museum, California (1977); Orange County Museum of Art, Newport Beach, California (1976); and Whitney Museum of American Art, New York (1970).
+Recent group exhibitions include Soul of a Nation: Art in the Age of Black Power (2017 – 2020, traveled to five venues); Space Shifters, Hayward Gallery, London (2018); and Water & Power, curated by the late Noah Davis, Underground Museum (2018).
+His work is in the permanent collections of more than three dozen museums throughout the world, including Guggenheim Museum, New York; Museum of Fine Arts, Houston; Crystal Bridges Museum of American Art, Bentonville, Arkansas; Museum of Modern Art, New York; K11 Art Foundation, Hong Kong; and Los Angeles County Museum of Art.
+David Kordansky Gallery will publish a monograph of his work in 2021.
 Eversley lives and works in New York.